 How much should you save?

-In terms of how much of your regular paycheck you should put into savings, there are a number of budgeting models that might be worth considering.
+There are a number of budgeting models you might like to consider.
 One well-known model is the ‘50/30/20 rule’, which was popularised by US Senator Elizabeth Warren.
-According to the rule, you should divide your after-tax income into three parts: 50% for needs (like rent, food, utilities and transport), 30% for wants (think new clothes or dining out) and 20% for your savings or to pay down debt.
+According to the rule, you should divide your after tax income into three parts: 50% for needs (like rent, food, utilities and transport), 30% for wants (such as new clothes or dining out) and 20% for your savings or to pay down debt.